speakslikechris/technical-writing-portfolio/ExpressVPN Quick Start Guide.md

 ExpressVPN is a premium VPN software with no freemium trial option.
 You must buy an ExpressVPN subscription before attempting this quick start guide.
 Find all ExpressVPN plans on the [subscription page](https://www.expressvpn.com/order/).

 ## Installing ExpressVPN on Mac
-You can install ExpressVPN on Mac in two ways:
+You can install ExpressVPN on a Mac in two ways:
 * Via your ExpressVPN account dashboard
 * Via the Macbook App Store